How Needles Chased My Blues Away

 One afternoon over lunch I confided my PMS woes to a close friend who suggested I try something I knew nothing about – acupuncture.
 When I conjured images of thick silver needles being inserted into my body, I felt unsettled and queasy, but was determined to improve the quality of my life and decided to give acupuncture a try.
 The results were astonishing.

-After locating an acupuncturist in my area, I telephoned Diane Iuliano who shared her personal story and motivation to study acupuncture.
+After locating an acupuncturist in my area, we chatted by phone, and she shared her personal story and motivation to study acupuncture.
 She was in her early twenties and scheduled to have a hysterectomy because of uterine fibroids.
 Initially, her doctors tried to shrink the tumors with the standard medical approaches like pharmaceuticals.
 But the medications did not reduce the size of the tumors and only made her pseudo-pregnant or pseudo-menopausal.

-After hearing Diane's story and impressive credentials, I made an appointment to see her.
-I was trembling when I entered her office and caught off guard to be greeted by a soft-spoken young woman with a warm smile and luminous green eyes.
-She negated my unjust expectation that all acupuncturists should resemble Yoda.
+After hearing her story, I made an appointment to see Diane.
+I was trembling when I entered her office, and caught off guard to be greeted by a soft-spoken young woman with a warm smile and luminous green eyes.
 The cozy, warm office was infused with the heavy scent of incense and soft tones of classical music.
 Diane recorded a detailed account of my medical history.
 She took my pulse at the radial artery of both wrists, palpated my abdomen and examined my tongue, all of which are standard diagnostic practice for acupuncturists.
 I was wearing street clothes, and she asked me to remove my socks, wristwatch and to recline on a soft elevated massage bed.

 I tensed up, clenched my teeth and braced myself to withstand the agony yet to come.
 She leaned over me and inserted sterile, disposable, hair thin needles into my feet, wrists, abdomen and forehead that surprisingly didn’t hurt.
 Each insertion felt like a tiny pinch and lasted only a fraction of a second – similar to the feeling of plucking free with a needle a small splinter that is just below the top layer of your skin.